COVID-19 FREQUENTLY ASKED QUESTIONS

 CAS is making every effort to ensure we are addressing all safety concerns.

-- Over 1,000 hand sanitizer stations have been installed across BW's campus (including the Whistle Stop)
+- More than 1,000 hand sanitizer stations have been installed across BW's campus (including the Whistle Stop)

-- We have limited class capacity to comply with social distancing
+- Limited class capacity to comply with social distancing

-- We have staggered class times to allow for distancing between classes
+- Staggered class times to allow for distancing between classes

-- We have established extensive cleaning protocols for all classrooms, common areas and high touch surfaces in partnership with our custodial company, Aramark
+- Extensive cleaning protocols for all classrooms, common areas and high touch surfaces in partnership with our custodial company, Aramark

-- We have installed plexiglass at interaction points such as office counters
+- Plexiglass barriers at interaction points such as office counters

-- We have remodeled classroom spaces to allow for proper distancing of students during classes
+- Remodeled classroom spaces to allow for proper distancing of students during classes

 - Each individual CAS department has additional safety guidelines specific to their class needs.
 More information specific to the measures guiding all University activity can be found here.